xfac11/Project3D/README.md

   o Back face culling using Geometry Shader (Karlos Done kindof (fix model if problem)

 - Other techniques (2,3):
-  o Particle systems with Billboarded particles ▪ If Particles are updated on the GPU, counts as 2 o Gaussian filter in Compute Shader
+  o Particle systems with Billboarded particles ▪ If Particles are updated on the GPU, counts as 2 (Karlos) o Gaussian filter in Compute Shader
   o Bilateral filter in CS (any filter that can be applied in two passes) o Mouse Picking ()